bigbluebutton/bigbluebutton.github.io/_posts/2015-09-22-architecture.md

 ![HTML5 Overview](/images/html5-client-architecture.png)

-More information on the architecture of the HTML5 client can be found [here](/html5-overview.html).

 ## BBB Web

-The Web [API](/dev/api.html) provides the integration endpoint for third-party applications -- such as Moodle, Wordpress, Canvas, Sakai, etc. -- to control the BigBlueButton server.
+The [BigBlueButton API](/dev/api.html) provides a third-party integration (such as the [BigBlueButtonBN plugin](https://moodle.org/plugins/mod_bigbluebuttonbn) for Moodle) with an endpoint to control the BigBlueButton server.

 Every access to BigBlueButton comes through a front-end portal (we refer to as a third-party application).
 BigBlueButton integrates Moodle, Wordpress, Canvas, Sakai, and others (see [third-party integrations](http://bigbluebutton.org/integrations/)).
-BigBlueButton comes with its own front-end called [GreenLight](/install/greenlight-v2.html).
+BigBlueButton comes with its own front-end called [Greenlight](/install/greenlight-v2.html).
 When using a learning management system (LMS) such as Moodle, teachers can setup BigBlueButton rooms within their course and students can access the rooms and their recordings.

 The BigBlueButton comes with some simple [API demos](http://demo.bigbluebutton.org/demo/demo1.jsp).
 Regardless of which front-end you use, they all use the [API](/dev/api.html) under the hood.